 Steve has received an AV Preeminent® Peer Review Rating™ from Martindale Hubbell®, the highest possible rating for ethics and legal ability.

-Steve has been recognized for the past twelve years as a “Legal Eagle” by Franchise Times and he was inducted into the Legal Eagles Hall of Fame in 2013.
+Steve has been recognized for the past thirteen years as a “Legal Eagle” by Franchise Times and he was inducted into the Legal Eagles Hall of Fame in 2013.
 He is also recognized by his peers as a leading franchise lawyer in the Washington, DC, edition of Super Lawyers Magazine.

 Steve is a recipient of the Federal Trade Commission’s Meritorious Service Award and the prestigious Burton Award for Legal Achievement.